 Sno-Isle Libraries Third-Graders Read Together program is a partnership between the library and public schools throughout Snohomish and Island counties.
 The program encourages children to have fun and enjoy reading while honing their literacy and teamwork skills.
-Thanks to the generous support from Sno-Isle Libraries Foundation donors, during the 2022-23 school year, library staff were able to:
+Funded by the Sno-Isle Libraries Foundation with generous support from the Dorothy Koch Family Foundation, the program was able to achieve the following during the 2022-23 school year:

 - Bring Third Graders Read Together to 65 schools and 4,200 third-graders in Snohomish and Island counties.